danielkline2/new/README.md

-The code is running on https://danielkline2.github.io/
+The code is running on https://danielkline2.github.io/ and https://www.klinetech.online/gallery

 This Repository is the dev code